aungthurhahein/aungthurhahein.github.com/_posts/2016-02-05-GoogleChromeMaterial.md

 tags: Browser
 ---

-Google is planning to facelift Google Chrome ver.
+Google is planning to face-lift Google Chrome ver.
 50 with <a href="https://www.google.com/design/spec/material-design/introduction.html">Material Design</a> according to
 <a href="http://www.webdesignerdepot.com/2016/02/google-redesigns-chrome-browser-for-material-design/">Web Design Depot</a>.

 Currently, Chrome is version 48 on my Debian system.
 I found a way to enable Material Design to see an early look by the following way: